wncc/WnCC/_soc_projects/22-fossee-ip.markdown

 2. Quantify image quality
 3. Extract Regions of Interest from an image
 4. Work along with the optical Engineer, to ensure image quality
-5. Optimize code for parallel computing
+5. Optimize code for parallel computing.
 6. Maintain coding standards and documentation

 You can checkout the code [here](https://github.com/FOSSEE/).